nancologist/ReactNative/README.md

 In case you want to dive into the official docs as well (we'll go through the installation in the next lectures, together), you can find the official docs here: https://reactnavigation.org/docs/4.x/getting-started
 ___

 ## 6.7.
-Installing React Navigation & Adding Navigation to the App
+Installing React Navigation & Adding Navigation to the Index

-Mobile App Navigation compared to Web app navigations.
+Mobile Index Navigation compared to Web app navigations.
 What are the differences?
 In a web app the URL is the reference for the navigation so when you go to another page, the URL changes.
 For example in a ReactJS SPA, if you change the URL, there you have __React Router__ which then react to this change and renders different pages.

 But in the mobile app we don't have any URL!
 Instead you tap buttons and tabs.